arthurfeeney/nn/README.md

 # nn: A toy library for making neural networks in C++.

+This is only intended for me to play around with and learn some details about neural networks.

 Main has a test using the ensemble class for MNIST dataset, it may not be a good test, but just whatever I have been messing around with...
 Requires -std=c++17.
 It is a header-only library and the only dependeny is boost/algorithm, so it should be simple to setup.
 Everything is implemented from scratch; matrix multiplication up :)

 ## In-Depth Examples: